Arrata-TTRPG/Arrata-TTRPG/src/cards/talents.typ

     3,
     melee,
     "Blunt",
     "Perform 1 attack at 50% weapon damage.
-On hit, negate all enemy armor bonuses for 2 rounds.", ), talent("Volley", 3, ranged, "Archery", "Perform 1 attack at 100% weapon damage against up to 3 targets."), talent(
+On hit, negate all of the target's armor damage reduction for 2 rounds.", ), talent("Volley", 3, ranged, "Archery", "Perform 1 attack at 100% weapon damage against up to 3 targets."), talent(